High School Affiliated to Renmin University of China: Administration

-The school is one of the few high schools that are directly under the administration of China's Ministry of Education.

 The school is also a branch of RDFZ United, an administrative body presiding over a number of schools internationally.
 Besides RDFZ, there are more than ten schools under the administration of RDFZ United.
-For example, High School Affiliated to Renmin University of China, Shenzhen (中国人民大学附属中学深圳分校) is a new secondary school established in 2017 in Shenzhen.
-RDFZ United is one of the few Chinese educational organizations that have branches located outside mainland China; Princeton International School of Mathematics and Science, created by a joint venture between Chinese investor Jiang Bairong and RDFZ, is a member of RDFZ United located in Princeton, New Jersey.
+For example, the Shenzhen Branch of the High School Affiliated to the Renmin University of China (中国人民大学附属中学深圳分校) is a new secondary school established in 2017 in Shenzhen, Guangdong.

+RDFZ United is one of the few Chinese educational organizations that have branches located outside mainland China.
+Princeton International School of Mathematics and Science, created by a joint venture between Chinese investor Jiang Bairong and RDFZ, is a member of RDFZ United located in Princeton, New Jersey.

 Because the growing number of schools that fall under the administration of RDFZ United, a council was created to formalize the management structure of RDFZ United.
 Council members are mainly officials from Renmin University of China.
 RUC President is an ex officio member.
 RDFZ United's founding principal Liu Pengzhi is the chancellor of the Council.
 Among others, Vice President of RUC, Dean of RUC School of Law, and Principal of RDFZ are also elected to the Council.